nardoz-dev/LiVeSe/docs/1stdelivery/technology.md

 # Hardware Architecture

 ## Brief Description
   > The final user can view all the system information with an webapp.
-Essentialy each station got sensore like : `photoresistor`, `sound sensors` and `infrared` , and has a gateway `raspberry pi3` that receives the data from the node and then send it to the cloud.
+Essentialy each station got sensore like : `photoresistor`, `sound sensors` and `infrared` , and has a gateway `raspberry pi3` that receives the data from the node and then send it to the cloud
   >
-  >Obviously when the system will be installed it needs a configuration setup that pick up all the data and processing it.
+  >Obviously when the system will be installed it needs a configuration setup that pick up all the data and processing it

 ## Components